 Students use colored pencils to create a semi-traditional landscape with layers of color to border on abstraction without losing the details of the realistic landscape.
-The Color Field Representational Lesson Plan incorporates colored pencils with the playful, yet intentional, use of color layering and blending.
+The Color Field Representational art lesson plan incorporates colored pencils with the intentionally playful use of color layering and blending.

 Color Field Abstract Expressionism

-The color field method meets a more traditional landscape in the Color Field Representational Landscape Lesson Plan.
-Emphasize the use of landscapes as a record of history and art, along with the mindset behind the emotions in famous color field paintings.
+The color field method meets a more traditional landscape in this lesson plan.
+Emphasize the use of landscapes as a record of history and art and the mindset behind the emotions in famous color field paintings.
 The result will be students practicing the Principles of Art and Design to create a detailed and colorful landscape.

 Color Field Representational Landscapes Project

-Artists known for Color Field Work are Mark Rothko, Barnett Newman, Clifford Still, Robert Motherwell, and Hans Hoffman.
-Students should be intentional with the use of colored pencils to create an image with depth, perspective, dimension, and vibration.
+Artists known for this style include Mark Rothko, Barnett Newman, Clifford Still, Robert Motherwell, and Hans Hoffman.
+Students should be intentional with their use of colored pencils to create depth, perspective, dimension, and vibration.

 Colored Pencil Techniques:

 - Cross Hatching